Finland in the Eurovision Song Contest 2004: Semi-finals

 The two semi-final shows took place on 16 and 17 January 2004 at the Tohloppi Studios in Tampere, hosted by Finnish journalists/presenters Maria Guzenina and Bettina Sågbom.
 The top six from the ten competing entries in each semi-final qualified to the final based on the results from the public vote.
 A total of 70,270 votes were cast over the two shows: 43,210 in the first semi-final and 27,060 in the second semi-final.

 Final

 The final took place on 24 January 2004 at the Tampere Hall in Tampere, hosted by Finnish journalists/presenters Maria Guzenina, Bettina Sågbom and Antero Mertaranta.
 The twelve entries that qualified from the preceding two semi-finals competed and the winner was selected over two rounds of voting.
 In the first round, the top six from the twelve competing entries qualified to the second round based on the votes of six regional juries.
 Each jury group distributed their points as follows: 1, 2, 4, 6, 8 and 10 points.
 In the second round, "Takes 2 to Tango" performed by Jari Sillanpää was selected as the winner based on the results from the public vote.
 280,542 votes were cast in the superfinal.
-In addition to the performances of the competing entries, the interval act featured Christine Guldbrandsen.
+In addition to the performances of the competing entries, the interval act featured Hot Dance Club Company dancing a medley of Eurovision winning songs and Finland's entries, and Christine Guldbrandsen performing "Surfing in the Air".